quobyte/quobyte-in-action/0x_integrating_kubernetes/02_storage-classes.md

 The trick here is to create labels.
 With these labels it is possible to assign policies in Quobyte which in turn control every aspect of storage later on in Quobyte.
-The idea behing this storage class is to have a cheap HDD medium with no special performance requirements (thus: "mediatype:hdd").
+The idea behind this storage class is to have a cheap HDD medium with no special performance requirements (thus: "mediatype:hdd").

 ### Test storage class by applying a pvc